Before planning an exam with these tools, instructors should consider whether a proctored exam is the best option.

 - They require substantial planning and setup on the part of the instructor and the student.

 - Proctoring systems can generate “false positive” flags that must be reviewed by an instructor after the exam.

 - Not all students have access to the appropriate technology (computer, high-speed internet and a webcam) to use proctoring services; instructors will have to make accommodations for such students.
 Please keep in mind that Chromebooks are not currently supported for remotely proctored exams.

 - The technical infrastructure of proctoring services has not been utilized at this scale until now.
 Planning must include what to do if the proctoring service experiences an outage during the exam.

 For these reasons, we recommend using alternatives to timed, proctored exams wherever possible.
 Large courses reliant on in-person exams should consider open-book exams or frequent low-stakes assessments as alternative assessment strategies that are relatively easy to grade.

-If you still determine that a traditional timed, proctored exam is the best assessment for your course, tools are available in Blackboard, Canvas, and Sakai that will allow you to do so.
+If you still determine that a traditional timed, proctored exam is the best assessment for your course, tools are available in Canvas.

 Online proctoring and assessment tools